Education Law: Legal Compliance in K–12, Practical IEP Implementation, Communication, and Dispute Prevention (2026 Edition)

 Dana Jonson | Law Offices of Dana Jonson

-A former special education teacher and administrator with K–12 certification in Intensive Special Needs, Dana holds a J.D. from Northeastern University School of Law, an M.S.Ed. from Simmons College, and a B.S. in Psychology from Fairfield University.
-Her advocacy is informed by her experience as the mother of five children with special education needs and as a foster parent, blending legal expertise with deep empathy.
-She is admitted to the Connecticut State and Federal Bar and the U.S. Supreme Court, and is active in multiple professional and advocacy organizations.
+• Dana Jonson holds a J.D. from Northeastern University School of Law, an M.S.Ed. from Simmons College, and a B.S. in Psychology from Fairfield University.
+She also holds K–12 certification in Intensive Special Needs and is admitted to the Connecticut State and Federal Bar, as well as the U.S. Supreme Court.

 Agenda